z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 version.

 BiFrost2 is an improvement on the high resolution version of BiFrost.
-It can place a 16x16 pixel multicolour tile at any pixel, and can do so within a 20x20 character grid.
-That's a 160x160 pixel area of the screen.
+It can place a 16x16 pixel multicolour tile at any vertical pixel, and can do so within a 20x22 character grid.
+That's a 160x176 pixel area of the screen.

 ## A BiFrost Program BASIC Loader